 The population of Jan Juc in 2011 was 3,521 people and by the 2016 Census the population was 3,686 showing a population growth of 4.7 per cent in the area during that time.

-By 1992 there were nearly 1,200 dwellings in Jan Juc and an estimated population of 1,791.
-About one-third of these dwellings were holiday houses.
+By 1992 there were nearly 1,200 dwellings and an estimated population of 1,791 people with about one-third of these dwellings being holiday homes.

-Once considered Torquay’s poorer sister, Jan Juc now dominates the Torquay property market with the median house price consistently above that of Torquay’s.
-In recent times, Jan Juc’s median house price has exceeded Torquay’s by more than $100,000.
+Once considered Torquay’s poorer sister, Jan Juc now dominates the Torquay property market with the median house price consistently above that of Torquay’s – currently, Jan Juc’s median house price exceeds Torquay’s by $85,000.

 In 2011, 73.1 per cent of the homes in Jan Juc were owner-occupied compared with 74.2 per cent in 2016.